E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Proposed Method

 where $ F(\cdot) $ represents the AlexNet \cite{Krizhevsky2012ImageNetCW} feature extractor.

 \textbf{Multi-Layer Identity Loss.} As the key face image attribute, keeping the original identity information is extremely important for GAN inversion.
-Therefore, we leverage the multi-layer features from one pre-trained face recognition network (ArcFace \cite{Deng2019ArcFaceAA}) to impose semantic constraints on the identity information.
+Especially for human perception, whether the identity consistency between the inverted image and the original image can be effectively retained is a decisive factor for users to evaluate the quality of face inversion.
+Therefore, we leverage the multi-layer features from one pre-trained face recognition network (ArcFace \cite{Deng2019ArcFaceAA}) to impose semantic constraints on identity information.
 According to the resolution size, we choose $ 5 $ different levels of features as supervision to better supervise the semantic alignment of the identity information between the reconstructed image and the input image:

 where $cos$ means the cosine similarity and $ R_{i}(\mathbf{x}) $ denotes the feature corresponding to the $ i $-th semantic level from the face recognition network $ R $ of the input image $ \mathbf{x} $.